ayushigeorge/100-days-of-dsa-orless/questions.md

 Change the array nums such that the first k elements of nums contain the unique elements in the order they were present in nums initially.
 The remaining elements of nums are not important as well as the size of nums.
 Return k.
+# Day 52
+Given two sorted arrays arr1[] and arr2[] of sizes n and m in non-decreasing order.
+Merge them in sorted order without using any extra space.
+Modify arr1 so that it contains the first N elements and modify arr2 so that it contains the last M elements.